-Another year has come and gone, and while the movies have mostly been good, this year’s crop differs from past years in that many of the major awards contenders (films like “Roma,” “If Beale Street Could Talk” and “Vice”) are so bang average that they didn’t even earn a spot among my Top 25.
-Though my year-end lists have always diverged from the general film critic consensus (look no further than #2), the biggest takeaway from my 2018 review isn’t so much what movies made the list but rather where they placed.
+Another year has come and gone, and while the movies have mostly been good, this year’s crop differs from past years in that many of the major awards contenders (films like “Roma,” “If Beale Street Could Talk” and “Vice”) are so bang average that they didn’t even earn a spot among my top 25.
+Though my year-end lists have always diverged from the general critic consensus, the biggest takeaway from my 2018 review isn’t so much about what movies made the list but rather where they placed.

 10. “A STAR IS BORN“